General formulation of an analytic, Lipschitz continuous control allocation for thrust-vectored controlled rigid-bodies: Numerical examples

 \subsubsection{A 6DOF quadcopter UAV with tilting rotors}

-In this case study, we reconsider the quadcopter model from Section \ref{sec:LipschitzUAV} and focus on performing a 360° pitch flip along the y-axis while maintaining gravity compensation.
-The pilot requests a torque $\tau_y$, which ramps up to 7 Nm within one second before returning to zero.
-The quadcopter has a mass of 1 kg and is equipped with propeller-rotor (Readytosky 2212 920KV) units that can generate a maximum thrust of 10 N per rotor.
-The tilting servomotors are assumed to have a maximum rate of 60° per 0.1 seconds.
+In this case study, the quadcopter model from Section \ref{sec:LipschitzUAV} is considered in a closed-loop with cascade PD controllers for the position and attitude controller with respective gains tuned to ensure asymptotic stability of the overall closed loop system (\textcolor{black}{Appendix \ref{AppendixA}}).
+The simulation scenario is a fully autonomous operation where the UAV is requested to perform to successive step responses.
+We assume 4 propeller-rotors units that can each generate a maximum thrust of 10 N. The tilting servomotors are assumed to have a maximum rate of $2\pi$ rad/s.
 The parameters of the smoothing function $b(\tau_d)$ are kept the same as in Section \ref{sec:LipschitzUAV}.
-The optimization problem is solved using weighting matrices $Q = 2000$, $W = I_{2x2}$, $q_{1} = 1$, and $q_{2} = 5$.
-The initial conditions are $\beta = [-0.1047 ,-0.1047 , 0.1047 ,0.1047]^T$$\unit{\radian}$ and the propellers producing only gravity compensation.\\
+The optimization problem is solved using weighting matrices $Q = 2000I_{6\times6}$, $W = I_{12\times12}$, $q_{1} = 1$, and $q_{2} = 5$.
+The initial conditions are $\alpha = [0,0,0,0]^T$ $\unit{\radian}$ and a gravity compensation thrust $T = [2.425,2.425,2.425,2.425]^T$ N.

-Figures \ref{fig:QD:AllTheta} and \ref{fig:QD:AllThrusts} show that our proposed solution, formulated by \eqref{eq:CVXOPT_cost}-\eqref{eq:CVXOPT_constraints}, is not affected by the discontinuity of angles reference while maintaining continuous thrust and angle references.
-This ensures that actuator limits are respected within the convex optimization framework.
-In contrast, when the pseudo-inverse-based method (\ref{eq:pseudoInv}) is applied directly, the results show a significant delay in achieving the torque reference, as highlighted in Figures \ref{fig:QD:AllTheta}-\ref{fig:QD:TAUY}.
-However due to the limited angular rate, trying to reach the reference in blue would result in introducing a delay in the loop as one can see it in Figure \ref{fig:QD:TAUY}.
-The discontinuity causes the torque reference to not be reached up to the end of the experiment.
+Figures \ref{fig:QD:AllTheta} and \ref{fig:QD:AllThrusts} show that our proposed solution, formulated in the optimization problem \eqref{eq:CVXOPT_cost}-\eqref{eq:CVXOPT_constraints}, preserves the overactuation of the UAV by producing continuous and feasible thrust and angle references that fulfill the controller demands.
+In contrast, when the pseudo-inverse-based allocation (\ref{eq:pseudoInv}) is applied, instability occurs at the first step state reference.
+Our method preserves the stability of the closed-loop provided by the controller as actuator constraints are taken into account.
+We do not display the power and thrust curves of the instable quadcopter and to limit its curves below 5 seconds to keep clarity of the relevant signals.

-Moreover, Figure \ref{fig:QD:Power} illustrates the power consumption during the maneuver.
-The increased power demand results from the smoothing action applied throughout the flip.
-The degree of smoothing can be tuned based on specific requirements.
-A more aggressive smoothing leads to higher power consumption and a less optimal solution, while reduced smoothing achieves a solution closer to the pseudo-inverse one.
-For high-speed, aggressive maneuvers such as acrobatics, tuning the controller to use minimal smoothing may be advantageous.
-This ensures rapid responses to sharp variations in the desired $\alpha$ angles, enabling better tracking performance in these scenarios.
-It is important to note that, as thrust rate dynamics are not taken into account, applying the thrust references from Figure \ref{fig:QD:AllThrusts} has no observable effect on the power consumption, as demonstrated in Figure \ref{fig:QD:Power}.\\